HashimK1411/-machine-learning-eportfolio/Unit1-11.md

 ### Group Collaboration Overview
 - Weekly meetings (Units 1 → 6)
-- **Business Question:** What factors most influence Airbnb pricing? (e.g., location, beds, reviews)
+- **Business Question:** Is there an optimal pricing point for maximising Airbnb occupancy rates and revenue, and how is this affected by neighbourhood and local amenities?

 ### Unit 5 Artefact – **EDA & Initial Model**
 - Data cleaning and exploratory analysis